Send to a friend

-Science Flash Talk Award during the Geneva Health Forum held in Switzerland in 2018.
+Bonaventure Ikediashi, a doctoral student at the University of Lucerne in Switzerland, won the Science Flash Talk Award during the Geneva Health Forum held in Switzerland in 2018.
 In three minutes, Ikediashi, a Nigerian, convinced the global health audience about the need to address the knowledge deficit in parents of children with sickle disease in low- and middle-income countries.

 Having worked at a global logistics company in Mauritius and Madagascar with activities including a vaccination campaign prior to his doctoral studies, Ikediashi capitalised on his global health experience to give an engaging science flash talk.

 Stephanie Okeyo is a microbiologist and founder of Under The Microscope, an initiative in Kenya that provides a platform to empower early-career scientists like herself to solve community and world issues including climate change.
 Okeyo participated in the 2019 Falling Walls Engage as one of the 20 finalists who were selected globally to present their science engagement initiatives.

 “Because of the short time, it taught me how to filter unnecessary information,” she says.
 “I learned to be okay with moving out of ‘my script’ as I stuck to the core points.”

 But beyond having experience in global health, as in the case of Ikediashi, and filtering unnecessary information, as pointed out by Okeyo, there are several strategies to help you give an effective science flash talk.